MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetstreamgetwdfiotarget.md

  - c++
 ---

-## -descriptionThe
+## -description

 The **AcxTargetStreamGetWdfIoTarget** function will return an WDFIOTARGET WDF object that is associated with the specified stream.

 ## -parameters